Chapter 1 : Lucy in the Sky with Diamonds

-Lucy once told Lorcan that she didn't have time for love and had watched as he had wiggled his hands.
+Lucy once told Lorcan that she didn't have time for love and had watched as he'd wiggled his fingers.
 Cobwebs, Diamond-girl, cobwebs -

 Lorcan shifts in his sleep, his lips skimming across her skin, and she knows now that love is right here, between her hands, right next to his sleeping face.
 I love, love, love, love, love you - love you -

 It's June - their month, and summer (she) is ending soon.
 They have shared it all.
 Trips up and down memory-lane, making memories for a lifetime.
-Now, it is time for yet another chapter in their life.
+Now, it's time for yet another chapter in their life.
 Dead Lucy.

 (Oh, the irony.)

 You will be splendid, her whisper is less of her own, more of the moment, directed at the heavens above, commanding -

 Maybe her dreams never came true the way she expected, but those arms of his, circling her waist, hold a modicum of a victory beyond her fathoming.
 She will abide the law, rendered powerless in the arms of fate.
 Caught like a leaf in the current of an unstoppable air, she is powerless.

 But strength can be other things, too.
 It can be the endless sea of his eyes that she'll never finish seeing.

 Lately, all she thinks it is, is a memory.